14 Inventive Ways to Use Apples (Besides Eating Them!)

 Put some extra punch in your crunch by placing an apple between your thighs and squeeze it while you do your crunches.
 Trying to hold the apple in place will make you work your hip flexors and adductors in addition to your abs.
 Hate crunches?
 This one trait could be the secret to a flatter stomach.

 Fluff up hardened brown sugar

 Brown sugar has the irritating habit of hardening up when exposed to humidity.
 Fortunately, it doesn’t take much to make this a temporary condition.
 One of the best uses for apples is to soften brown sugar.
 Simply place an apple wedge in a self-sealing plastic bag with the chunk of hardened brown sugar.
 Tightly seal the bag and put it in a dry place for a day or two.
 Your sugar will once again be soft enough to use.
-Try these other food storage tricks to make food last longer.

 Keep cakes fresh